MeghanaKancherla/FuelAI-Auth/README.md

 Signup: A form that collects user details and saves them in Firebase Firestore.
 Login: A login feature using OTP verification for mobile numbers or using email and password.

-To build the web app:
-Change the directory to the project directory and use the command:
+To build the web app, change the directory to the project directory and use the command:
 ```
 npm start
 ```